2025 Valorant Champions

 The 2025 Valorant Champions was an esports tournament for the video game Valorant.
 This was the fifth edition of the Valorant Champions, the world championship tournament of the Valorant Champions Tour (VCT) for the 2025 Valorant competitive season.
 The tournament was held between September 12 to October 5, 2025, in Paris, and Évry-Courcouronnes, France.
 It marked the second staging of the event in the EMEA region after the inaugural edition in 2021 in Berlin, and the first time France hosted the tournament.
 Sixteen teams qualified for the tournament based on their standing in Stage 2 of their regional tournaments, as well as points accumulated from the overall tournaments held this year.

-Edward Gaming was the defending champions but were eliminated by Team Liquid in the group stage.
-NRG from Americas defeated Fnatic from EMEA with a score 3–2 in the Grand Finals to win their organization's first championship, and by extension the region's third Champions title.
+Edward Gaming was the defending champions, but failed to advance from the group stage.
+In the final, NRG from Americas defeated Fnatic from EMEA with a score 3–2 to win their organization's first championship, and by extension the region's third Champions title.
 With their victory, NRG's in-game leader (IGL), Ethan "Ethan" Arnold, became the first player to win the Champions twice (he first won the title in 2023 with Evil Geniuses).
+Brock "brawk" Somerhalder from NRG was named tournament MVP.